Entity schemas

 Entity Schema: class

 Below is an example of a custom entity schema defined in code.
 All Liminal entity schema classes inherit from Liminal's BaseModel and uses SQLAlchemy behind the scenes to create an ORM.
-Liminal provides base classes and clear abstractions to an easy and standardized way to define entity schemas in code.
+Liminal provides base classes and clear abstractions to provide a standardized way to define entity schemas in code.
 However, you are still able to use raw SQLAlchemy to interact with the schemas when necessary.

 The properties defined in the SchemaProperties